ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 putting time into problem Y before X can be built.

- ere is no such thing as a perfect specification; there are always gaps and things to be discovered along the way in building technology.
+ There is no such thing as a perfect specification; there are always gaps and things to be discovered along the way in building technology.

 Generally, the goal of a workflow process is to ensure that a team is well organized and delivering at an acceptable pace.
 In a roundabout way, some workflow processes even attempt to quantify engineering team velocity, allowing for reporting on how velocity changes over time to non-technical stakeholders.